ERnsTL/flowd/README.md

   Future note: It may be possible to create a production-mode version, where the inter-process communication is changed from network connections to in-process communication, which would reduce the amount of data copying.

 If you rather want to do FBP in Go, but prefer an in-process-communicating runtime/library for a single machine, then you might be interested in [goflow](https://github.com/trustmaster/goflow).
 Also check out the FBP runtimes and systems by J. Paul Morrison and *NoFlo* and their compatible runtimes.

-## Features

-* Parsing of ```.fbp``` network specifications
-* Starting a network of the specified components
-* Simple and easy to implement framing format
-* Multi-core use resp. parallel processing
-* Closing of ports
-* Gracelful shutdown once all data has been processed and all components shut down
-* Visualization of the given network in *GraphViz* format
-* Display of required components and file dependencies of the given network
-* Ability to use a network bridge or protocol client, which uses the transport protocol and serialization format of your choice - kpc, WebSocket,  GRPC, CapnProto, Protobuf, Flatbuffers, JSON, MsgPack, gob, RON, ...

-The included example components cover:

-* TCP client and server
-* Unix domain client and server (abstract and path-based)
-* TLS client and server
-* SSH client
-* HTTP parser in order to create an HTTP server
-* Re-use of any existing programs and their output or for transformation of data
-* Bridges between different network parts, and thus...
-* Distribution of the network across multiple machines
-* File reading and writing
-* Line splitting
-* File tailing resp. following
-* Modification of frame headers
-* Extraction of data from frame body
-* Routing based on frame contents or header values
-* Time-based events with cron expressions
-* Counter for packets and packet sizes
-* Example login prompt and command-line interaction component

-Planned features:

-* Runtime protocol for remote control and online reconfiguration of the runtime
-* Network discovery of services using Zeroconf / Bonjour
-* Load balancing
-* Tracing of data packets as they flow through the network
-* For more, see the issues list!

 ## Development aka Hacking on ```flowd```